Aegina_dubai_pistachio_save_kathimerini__portrait_photographer_greece

 The "We Are By Your Side" campaign not only highlights Bureau Veritas Paris’ technical expertise but also underscores their role as a trusted ally in the industrial sector.
 The evocative visuals from the Skaramaga shipyards encapsulate the brand's promise of reliability and dedication, reinforcing their position as a global leader committed to guiding their clients towards success.

-Many thanks to Bureau Veritas team from Paris, Nick Brown and Eleni Letoni from Athens for their support.
+Many thanks to Bureau Veritas team from Paris, Nick Brown and the team from Bureau Veritas Greece for their support.
 Special Thanks to Panayiotis Andriopoulos for his assist.

 Stavros Psilakis